Tuol Sleng Genocide Museum: Security regulations

 When prisoners were first brought to Tuol Sleng, they were made aware of ten rules that they were to follow during their incarceration.
 What follows is what is posted today at the Tuol Sleng Museum; the imperfect grammar is a result of faulty translation from the original Khmer:

-During testimony at the Khmer Rouge Tribunal on April 27, 2009, Duch claimed the 10 security regulations were a fabrication of the Vietnamese officials that first set up the Tuol Sleng Genocide Museum.
+During testimony at the Khmer Rouge Tribunal on April 27, 2009, Duch claimed the ten security regulations were a fabrication of the Vietnamese officials that first set up the Tuol Sleng Genocide Museum.

 Discovery

 In 1979, Hồ Văn Tây, a Vietnamese combat photographer, was the first journalist to document Tuol Sleng to the world.
 Hồ and his colleagues followed the stench of rotting corpses to the gates of Tuol Sleng.
-The photos of Hồ documenting what he saw when he entered the site are exhibited in Tuol Sleng today.
+The photos of Tây documenting what he saw when he entered the site are exhibited in Tuol Sleng today.

 The Khmer Rouge required that the prison staff make a detailed dossier for each prisoner.
 Included in the documentation was a photograph.
 Since the original negatives and photographs were separated from the dossiers in the 1979–1980 period, most of the photographs remain anonymous to this day.

+Aftermath

+In 2025, the site was designated as a World Heritage Site by UNESCO as part of the Cambodian Memorial Sites.